Child Abuse Linked to Faith or Belief

 Coupled with this, parents/carers/abusers are more likely to have the belief that what they are doing will save the child, the family or the wider community and therefore it is for the greater good.

-Examples of abuse include the child being:
+Examples of abuse linked to faith/beliefs include children being:

 • beaten;